 Fatty acids are a subcategory of polyunsaturated fats.
 This is further divided into Omega-3 and Omega-6 fats.
 Both Omega-3 & Omega-6s are essential fatty acids, meaning your body does not make them, and you must get them from your diet.

-Omega-3 fatty acids are the all-star when it comes to polyunsaturated fats, as they have many health benefits.
-Yet many people under consume omega-3's.
+Omega-3 fatty acids are often highlighted for their potential health benefits.
+Yet many people under consume omega-3s.

-Most people do not have an issue getting enough Omega-6 fatty acids, as it is commonly found in processed foods, packaged foods, vegetable oils, seeds, and nuts.
+Most people do not have an issue getting enough Omega-6 fatty acids, as they are commonly found in processed foods, packaged foods, vegetable oils, seeds, and nuts.

 Foods High in Omega-3's